-There are a number of documents that are commonly produced as part of the requirements engineering discipline such as the Software (System) Requirements Specification and Use Case Reports and these can be generated automatically from a requirements model using built-in templates.
+A number of documents are commonly produced as part of the Requirement Engineering discipline, such as the Software (System) Requirements Specification and Use Case Reports, and these can be generated automatically from a Requirement Model using built-in templates.
 In addition a wide range of other documents can be produced using built-in or customized templates.